-Medicare isn’t just for Americans age 65 and older.
-You can also be eligible for Medicare if you meet certain other criteria.
-You’re eligible for Part D if you’re eligible for Medicare.
+Medicare is not just for Americans who are age 65 years and older.
+You may also be eligible for Medicare if you meet certain other criteria.
+And if you‘re eligible for Medicare, then you’re also eligible for Part D.

-To be eligible for Medicare, you must qualify in one of the following ways:
+If you’re eligible for Original Medicare (parts A and B), then you’re also eligible for Part D. To be eligible for Medicare, you must qualify in one of the following ways:

-• You receive a diagnosis of end stage renal disease (ESRD) or kidney failure and you need to have dialysis or a kidney transplant.
+• You receive a diagnosis of end stage renal disease (ESRD) or kidney failure, and you need to have dialysis or a kidney transplant.
 Railroad employees with ESRD can contact Social Security to find out about eligibility for Medicare at 800-772-1213.

 Medicare Part D enrollment